Coming soon! Our webinar just ended. Check back soon to watch the video.

 Chris Montague: 00:28:03.871 Okay.
 Right.
 So what I’m going to show you is — we get to see — I’ve got an iPad here.
 That’s the right way.
 I’m connected.
 So as you can see on the back of the gateway, we have a Wi-Fi card in there, right?
 Could be a LoRa card or something like that or Bluetooth or whatever is actually required.
 But I’ve got Wi-Fi.
 And so that means then I have the ability to connect to my gateway securely over Wi-Fi.
 Okay.
 So what I’m going to do is connect to that spot, to an IP address.
 And hopefully it will connect us.
 So now you can see, all right, we have a remote version of my dashboard in Node-RED running.
 Yeah?
 It’s the same as the Node-RED dashboard here on my desktop.
 One more thing.
 I’m going to touch the temperature sensors so then you can see that they are pretty much in sync with each other.
 You should hope so because everything’s in the same room and it’s very close to each other.
 But we’re streaming data in live time.
 Now, that’s all great because we’re pushing data northbound, right?
 But what happens if we actually want to push a command back to a machine which might be and has been called by some clients.
 So if you work in a hazardous environment, you might not be able to — might want to switch a machine off without going into a room or something like that.
 Well, you can do that.
 And what I’ve got here is — you can see that it’s a test slider.
 Yeah?
 So if I actually just put my finger on here and push the slider, you can actually see it changing over here.
 Yeah?

 Chris Montague: 00:29:59.202 So what I’m showing you here is that I can actually control from the [inaudible] which is well.
 So I can adjust and control and push that back down to the Edge immediately.
 Okay?
 And there you go.
 That’s it in a nutshell, right, in terms of what I’m actually showing you here.
 So while I demonstrate that we can connect the unconnected using both standard and nonstandard — it’s all types of connectors, be that serial or digital.
 We can stream the data anywhere, as I’ve just demonstrated.
 I’ve streamed to lots of different things.
 And what I’m doing is controlling the security at the Edge.
 And just to put a bit more meat around that, let me just summarize it in this diagram.
 And then I’ll show you the bit of data movement that’s within another diagram I’ve created.
 So what I’ve shown you is that with a variable input — we’ve got a temperature sensor.
 I’m pushing that through a digital unlock converter.
 And one of our app services which run on our gateway picks that up.
 Then I’m pushing that same information for humidity and pressure using OPC UA for App Services from our Raspberry Pi.
-I am then just laying onto a Node-RED dashboard.
+I am then displaying it onto a Node-RED dashboard.
 And then I’m also displaying it onto a Grafana dashboard through InfluxDB.
 I’ve shown I can connect to it via Wi-Fi if I want that roaming capability.
 And then also, you can actually connect to any enterprise services, should it be allowed northbound.
 So all of that is exactly [inaudible] the enterprise services at the top, what we’ve actually done for the user case I showed you before I showed you the demo.

-Chris Montague: 00:31:57.646 Albeit the center’s a little bit different.
+Chris Montague: 00:31:57.646 Albeit the sensors are a little bit different.
 Some are bolted into a pipe.
 But it’s virtually exactly the same thing.
 So just find me a diagram here before we go into a bit more session.
 What I’ve shown you there is that we’ve got temperature, and we’re pushing it through [the adapt?], through the Modbus protocol and pushing that onto our Data River.
 Now, I’ve only shown you a couple of protocols here.
 And as already explained, we can run multiple protocols at the same time.
 I think we’re up to 150 different types of protocols at the moment.
 Once that data is published on our Data River, we can then push it – which I have done; and I’ve shown you most of these – back through InfluxDB to Grafana dashboard onto Node-RED directly.
 I’ve shown you the temperature sensor being shown in IBM Watson, AWS, and I’ve shown you Google as well.
 And this is also going to other sources.
 I’ve done exactly the same thing.
 So my Raspberry Pi pushing pressure and humidity onto the Data River.
 And then I’m consuming that data to a couple of nodes I’ve configured to be subscribed to, which is InfluxDB.
 And then through to Grafana and onto IBM Watson, as I’ve also already shown you.
 I’ve shown you our Edge UI.
 And that allows me to connect through the Wi-Fi and to push and control and stream data back to the Edge as well.
 So that’s pretty much it in a nutshell.
 And I’ll take a natural pause there, just in case there’s any questions before I dive into the bit of how we use Influx and the challenges and that sort of stuff.

 Chris Churilo: 00:33:45.738 I just have a really quick question.
 So why InfluxDB?
 It looks like this Data River could just go directly into Watson or AWS.
 So why did you guys need InfluxDB in this case?